LaunchCodeEducation/liftoff/docs/_sources/modules/demo-projects/event-log/index.rst.txt

 ^^^^^^^^^^^^^^^^

 The focus of sprint 3 will be adding additional functionality around viewing and editing events.
-The stories for the first week of the spring have been estimated and moved to the **Current Iteration** column:
+The stories for the first week of the sprint have been estimated and moved to the **Current Iteration** column:

 .. figure:: figures/sprint_3_stories_1.png